Interaction of household income, consumption and wealth - statistics on main results

 Low levels of expenditure

-In addition to income, consumption can also be used as a criterion for analysing who is a 'vulnerable individual'.
-Vulnerability can be determined on the basis of consumption expenditure rather than household disposable income, with equivalised expenditure replacing equivalised income in the definition.
-People with equivalised expenditure below 60% of the median equivalised expenditure are considered as suffering from low levels of expenditure.
-One can then compare figures based on disposable income and those based on expenditure (see Figure 2).
+Like income, consumption can also be used as a criterion for defining who is a 'vulnerable individual'.
+Vulnerability can be determined on the basis of consumption expenditures rather than household disposable income, with equivalised expenditures replacing equivalised income.
+Consequently, people with equivalised expenditures below 60 % of the median equivalised expenditures are considered as suffering from low levels of expenditure.
+The figures can then be compared based on disposable income and those based on expenditures (see Figure 1).
+The at-risk-of-poverty thresholds for income can be found here for each country.

-In many countries, the proportion of individuals suffering from low levels of expenditure is very similar to the proportion below the AROP threshold.
-In some countries, however, using this approach may change the conclusions drawn.
-For instance, in countries such as Portugal, Estonia and Cyprus, more than one person out of five lives with levels of expenditure under the threshold in 2010, while the proportion of persons with equivalised income under the AROP threshold is significantly lower.
+In many countries, the proportion of individuals suffering from low levels of expenditure is very similar to the proportion of individuals below the income-based AROP threshold.
+In some countries, however, using the expenditure approach may change the conclusions arrived at.
+For instance, in countries such as as Germany, Bulgaria and Romania, the proportion of persons with equivalised income under the AROP was significatively higher than the rate of persons living with levels of expenditure under the threshold in 2015.
+Certainly, consumption expenditures fluctuate less over time than income and might therefore be a more stable indicator.

-Another analysis consists of focusing on wealth held by households.
-Households tend to accumulate wealth partly as a precaution, treating their assets as a buffer for smoothing out variations in income over time.
-We define as 'households at risk of asset-based vulnerability' those households whose total assets do not enable its members to stay above the AROP threshold for longer than a given period of time.
-In other words, in the (very) hypothetical event of the household ceasing to receive income, its wealth (used to finance the needs of its members) is lower than the poverty threshold.
+A third poverty aspect consists of the accumulated wealth held, or not, by a household.
+Households tend to accumulate wealth as a precaution, using their assets as a buffer for smoothing out variations in income over time.
+As such, 'households at risk of asset-based vulnerability' are defined as those households whose total assets do not enable its members to stay above the AROP threshold (60 % of median equivalised income) for longer than a given period of time.
+In other words, in the hypothetical event of the household ceasing to receive income, its wealth (used to finance the needs of its members) will be used up almost entirely after a period of x months.

-Data are not available for all EU countries - only those that took part in the Household Finance and Consumption Survey (the European harmonised survey on assets and liabilities) in 2010.
-The countries with the highest rates of households at risk of asset-based vulnerability were not the same as those with the highest AROP rates: in Finland, Germany and Austria, more than one household in ten was at risk of asset-based vulnerability after one month in 2010.
-The countries with the lowest rates were those with the highest rate of home-ownership and this illustrates one of the main drawbacks of this indicator: it does not account for asset liquidity, so it will result almost systematically in home-owners not being among the 'vulnerable'.
-As a result, the difficulties that the household may encounter if it were to sell its real-estate assets are disregarded.
+The countries with the highest rates of households at risk of asset-based vulnerability are not the same as those with the highest AROP rates: In Ireland, Germany, the Netherlands, Latvia and Finland more than 15 % of the households were at risk of asset-based vulnerability (after one month) in 2014, which means that they would fall below the income poverty threshold after only one month without income (Figure 2).
+The countries with the lowest rates of asset-based vulnerability are those with the highest rate of home-ownership.
+This illustrates one of the main drawbacks of this indicator: the wealth concept is not based on liquid assets alone, but includes valuables and real estate property.
+Thus, the indicator will result almost systematically in home-owners not being among the 'vulnerable', despite the difficulties they may encounter to sell their real-estate assets to finance consumption needs.
 Nevertheless, home-owners do benefit implicitly from an additional source of income, as they use their home for housing, as if they were landlord and tenant at the same time.
 National accounts have introduced imputed rents precisely to account for this source of income.
-Also some experiments have sought to account for this implicit income at the micro-level.
+Also at the micro-level, some experiments have sought to account for this implicit income.

 Interplay between indicators

-Apart from the accounting exercise of computing savings from income and consumption at household level, it is also interesting to focus on the interplay between the various indicators of vulnerability we have described above.
-In particular, individuals who are poor according to the usual definition and at the same time vulnerable with respect to their expenditure levels may be of interest, as they combine several dimensions of poverty.
-Figure 7 shows the intersection between the usual AROP indicator and the indicator based on consumption; the blue segment represents the proportion of the population affected by both types of vulnerability.
-This proportion is above 10% for five Member States (Spain, Croatia, Romania, Greece and Bulgaria).
+Apart from the accounting exercise of computing savings from income and consumption at household level, it is also interesting to focus on the interplay between the various indicators of vulnerability described above.
+In particular, individuals who are poor according to the usual income-based definition and at the same time vulnerable with respect to their expenditure levels may be of interest, as they combine several dimensions of poverty.
+Figure 6 shows the intersection between the usual AROP indicator and the indicator based on consumption; the green segment represents the proportion of the population affected by both types of vulnerability.
+This proportion is above 10 % for seven Member States (Spain, Croatia, Romania, Greece, Estonia, Latvia and Bulgaria) in 2015.
+Likewise, it is interesting to observe how the proportion of vulnerable people changes when taking account of consumption.
+In many countries, more than one person in four is either at risk of poverty due to low income or suffers from low levels of expenditure, in Estonia this applies to almost one in three.

-Understanding households' saving behaviours may be relevant for policy-making, as budget choices depend greatly on households' characteristics.
+Understanding households' saving behaviours is relevant for policy-making, as budget choices depend greatly on household characteristics.
 From this viewpoint, vulnerability may affect different parts of the population, but the essential question relates to the transitory nature of this vulnerability.
-A household may be able to sustain a low (or even negative) saving rate for a finite period, but people whose expenditure is higher than their income will at some point be confronted with budget constraints.
+A household may be able to sustain a low (or even negative) saving rate for a finite period, but people whose expenditures are higher than their income will at some point be confronted with budget constraints.

 The role of life cycle

 Economic theory recognises that people's saving behaviour may vary over their lifetime, as they tend to adjust their consumption in order to smooth out income variations.
 In particular, younger and older people will tend to have lower saving rates, since they are generally earning less than they will earn on average over their lifetime.
-In Figure 9, one can observe that saving rates increase between the beginning of active life and before retirement.
-However, the expected decrease of saving rates after retirement as a result of lower income cannot be seen for all countries.
-Also, basic economic theory predicts that saving rates will be strongly negative at higher ages, since rational individuals will tend to consume all their assets before death.
-This is not corroborated by the data, suggesting that people may retain their assets in order to pass them on to their children.
+The data (Figure 10), however, are not conclusive in this regard since there is considerable variation from country to country.
+Certainly, the age group <35 most often saves less than households whose main earner is older.
+However, the expected decrease of saving rates after retirement as a result of lower income, for instance, is observed in less than half of the countries (age groups 65+).
+It is often expected that saving rates will be strongly negative at higher ages, because individuals might want or have to increasingly use up their assets towards the end of their life.
+This is not corroborated by the data, suggesting that people may retain their assets, in order to pass them on to their children for example.

 Household structure and vulnerability

-Saving behaviour is also closely linked to household structure (see Figure 10).
+Saving behaviour is also closely linked to household structure (see Figure 11).
 A family with three children and a single-adult household will have different attitudes to consumption and to the future.
-The data show (unsurprisingly) that a lone parent with children is more likely to have a low saving rate.
-However, the situation varies considerably across countries, which is probably a reflection of differing social security systems in Europe.
+As such our data confirm that, in most countries, a lone parent with children is more likely to have a low saving rate.
+However, the situation varies considerably across Europe and in particular the question whether having children reduces saving rates seems to depend mainly on the social security system in place in the country.

 Income and savings

-EU statistics on income and living conditions (EU-SILC) were launched in 2003 and data collection is governed by Regulation (EC) No 1177/2003 of the European Parliament and of the Council.
+The annual collection of EU statistics on income and living conditions (EU-SILC) was launched in 2003 and is governed by Regulation 1700/2019 (previously: Regulation (EC) No 1177/2003) of the European Parliament and of the Council.
 EU-SILC collects information on income and comprises a cross-sectional dimension and a longitudinal dimension.
 The Household Budget Survey (HBS) is a survey conducted every 5 years on the basis of a gentlemen's agreement between Eurostat, the Member States and the EFTA countries.
 Data are collected using national questionnaires and, in most cases, expenditure diaries that respondents are asked to keep over a certain period of time.
-The wave used for this article is the 2010 wave, although the reference year may vary across countries.
+Two waves are used for this article: 2010 and 2015, although the reference year may vary across countries.

 Household disposable income is established by adding up all monetary incomes received from any source by all members of the household (including income from work, investment and social benefits) — plus income received at household level — and deducting taxes and social contributions paid.
 In order to reflect differences in household size and composition, this total is divided by the number of ‘equivalent adults’ using a standard equivalence scale, the so-called ‘modified OECD’ scale, which attributes a weight of 1.0 to the first adult in the household, 0.5 to each subsequent member of the household aged 14 and over, and 0.3 to household members aged less than 14.
 The resulting figure ('equivalised disposable income') is attributed to each member of the household.